RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - [Meta|QA](https://retroachievements.org/hub/7582) hubs may only be managed by [QATeam](https://retroachievements.org/user/QATeam).
 Please send them a message if you wish to request an update to these hubs.
 	- [Misc. - LGBTQ+ Representation](https://retroachievements.org/hub/9970) is also specially managed by QATeam.
 Please message them for any requests.
-	- Hubs based on gaming-related influencers and entertainers are not allowed, but [Misc. - AVGN Reviewed](https://retroachievements.org/hub/9093) and [Misc. - GameCenter CX Challenge](https://retroachievements.org/hub/8742) have been permitted as exceptions by QATeam.
-This decision can only be revisited by QATeam vote.
 - Meta|Art hubs are managed by [RAArtTeam](https://retroachievements.org/user/RAArtTeam).
 - [Meta|DevComp](https://retroachievements.org/hub/13591) hubs are managed by [DevCompliance](https://retroachievements.org/user/DevCompliance).
 - [Theme - Mature](https://retroachievements.org/hub/7869) is to be managed by [RAdmin](https://retroachievements.org/user/RAdmin).
 This hub will cause a warning about adult content to display when visiting a game page.